-Find out more about the Bachelor of Science parent structure
+Find out more about the Bachelor of Science parent structure.

 You’ll have the opportunity to work alongside some of our world-recognised researchers on issues of international significance.

-A Ministry of Education report, undertaken over nine years, showed that those who complete a qualification in a science, technology, engineering or mathematics field of study have high relative earnings after they complete their study.
+A 2017 Ministry of Education publication The post-study earnings and destinations of young domestic graduates showed that those who complete a qualification in a science, agriculture, technology, computer science, engineering or mathematics field of study have high relative earnings after they complete their study compared to the national median.
 Earnings can be substantially more than other graduates.